theboman/buildlane/README.md

 ## live staging server for review
 [Live server](https://priceless-mayer-6b4cb7.netlify.app/)

-## :question: Questions on communication between front end backend :question:
+---

-answer, we will be using JS and JQuery :)
+we will be using JS and JQuery :)

 - Javascript(vanilla) /JQuery?
 - form validation